What Is the Daniel Fast?

 Anastasiia Nurullina/Adobe Stock

-The Daniel fast is a faith-based diet inspired by the biblical prophet Daniel.
+The Daniel fast is a faith-based diet inspired by the biblical figure Daniel.
+The fast involves avoiding meat, processed grains, and alcohol for 21 days, while eating more whole grains, vegetables, and fruits.

-How Does the Daniel Fast Claim to Work?
+How Does the Daniel Fast Work?

-Because the Daniel fast originated as a Christian practice, many resources emphasize its spiritual rather than physical benefits.
+Because the Daniel fast originated as a Christian practice, many resources emphasize its spiritual rather than physical health benefits.
 The idea is that abstaining from certain foods can encourage reflection, discipline, and spiritual growth.

-What Can You Eat on the Daniel Fast?
+What to Eat on the Daniel Fast

-Foods to Include
+Foods and Drinks to Include

-• Whole grains, such as oats, quinoa, and brown rice
+• Whole grains, such as oats, quinoa, brown rice, barley, buckwheat, and spelt

 • Plant-based proteins, such as beans, nuts, and seeds

-Foods (and Substances) to Avoid
+Foods and Drinks to Avoid

 • Additives and preservatives, such as those found in breakfast cereals or plant-based “meats”